orionwc/Image2Sand/README.md

      * The coordinates of the points and the sequence to visit them are output at the bottom of the page.
 Note that these are output as INTEGERS to reduce memory consuption when read by the Arduino code.
 The box includes a series of points that are at (r, theta), and we scale them so that r takes a value between 0-1000. theta represents the angle in tengths of a degree.
  * 2 settings are exposed - if you change these, you would need to click the "Generate Coordinates" button to see the updated image.
    * The first is the epsilon parameter -- when it's very small (e.g. 0.1), the image representation is likely more costly because of the complexity.
 Small epsilon also results in the points being very close together and capturing the detail in the contours.
 However, the Arduino struggles to handle a large number of points and causes an out of memory error when the number of points exceeds about 130 in the current implementation.
      * The second is a countour setting -- "External" is recommended, which will focus on getting the outline of the image.
-But the Tree-based approach to detect internal contours is available as an experimental option.
+But the Tree-based approach (Internal+External) to detect internal contours is available as an experimental option.
 If you select this, it may take a lot longer to process an image, especially if has a lot of contours or is very large.
   * You can try adjusting these values to get an Sand Garden plot you're happy with.
 Then copy the entry in the coordinates box at the bottom to the clipboard to paste in to the Arduino code to generate your pattern.